San Diego Operating Room Technician Schools

 Students working toward an Associate in Science in Surgical Technology must complete a minimum of 60 credits.
 In addition to the same classes required for a certificate in surgical technology, students take general education classes in writing, biology, communication, the humanities, psychology and math.
 This program has the same admission and prerequisite requirements as the certificate program.

 MiraCosta's Nursing and Allied Health Department offers certificate and Associate in Arts programs in surgical technology.
-Although these programs start each spring, there is currently a 3-year waiting period for program entry.
+Classroom and lab settings will be included and students are required to complete prerequisite coursework.

 Certificate of Achievement in Surgical Technology